sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## (uncaught exception)

 - app logs the error.
-- node-app server stops accepting new TCP connections (either by disconnecting from master/worker IPC channel, or calling server.close).
+- server stops accepting new connections (either by disconnecting from master/worker IPC channel, or calling `server.close`).
 - worker tells cluster master it is disconnecting, then disconnects.
 - cluster master forks a replacement worker.
 - server enters graceful shutdown state.